-Hiawatha National Forest bans use of charcoal grills, restricts campfire use
+UPDATE: Hiawatha National Forest rescinds ban on charcoal grills, campfire use

 Charcoal grills are also prohibited on all Hiawatha National Forest land (Forest Order R9-10-21-02).
 These restrictions are meant to reduce the likelihood of wildfire on the Forest and will be in effect June 10, 2021 - July 19, 2021 unless terminated earlier.